gerph/robuild-client/README.md

 * `-Q`: Write no output to the terminal except errors.
 * `-b`: Write all the build process's output to a file.
 * `-s`: Specifies the server URI to connect to.
+* `-t`: Specifies the timeout in seconds for the remote execution.

 ## Prerequisites